The asymmetry of Thurston's earthquake flow: The centralizer of the earthquake flow

 An analogous statement for closed surfaces is well known \cite[Theorem 3.1]{Thu98}.
 We do not know if the exact statement of Lemma \ref{lem:nor_part_1} has appeared before in the literature, but in any case, a short proof is possible from known results.

 \begin{proof}[Proof of Lemma \ref{lem:nor_part_1}] The monotonicity of the summands in Mirzakhani's generalized McShane's identity \cite[Theorem 1.3]{Mir07a} guarantees that, if $X$ and $Y$ satisfy the assumptions, then, for every simple closed curve, the lengths of its geodesic representatives on $X$ and $Y$ are equal.
-As the isometry class of a marked hyperbolic structure with totally geodesic boundary components on a compact, connected, orientable surface is determined by its marked length spectrum, we conclude that $X$ and $Y$ are isometric. \end{proof}
+As the isometry class of a marked hyperbolic structure with totally geodesic boundary components on a compact, connected, orientable surface is determined by its marked length spectrum\footnote{A proof can be obtained by adapting the arguments in \cite[Proof of Theorem 10.7]{FM11}.}, we conclude that $X$ and $Y$ are isometric. \end{proof}

 The following result shows that centralizers of the earthquake flow map points of the form $(X,\alpha/\ell_\alpha(X)) \in \pum_g$ into their own earthquake flow orbit.

 \begin{lemma} Suppose $F\in C_\pm(E)$ and let $\smash{\widehat{F}}$ be the lift provided by Proposition \ref{prop:step_4}.
 Then, for every $X \in \mathcal{T}_g$ and every simple closed curve $\alpha \in \mathcal{S}_g$, there exists a unique $t \in \mathbf{R}$ satisfying